medusa-project/medusa-downloader/README-nginx-setup.md

 manifest and finds /internal/download_id/path it looks in its web root for /internal/download_id/path and because of how we set up the symlink it finds download_id/path under the storage for medusa-downloader.
 Note that this path will again be a symlink to the actual content on the filesystem.
 So all this must be readable by nginx.

+Note that you might also want to use nginx to restrict access to the /downloads/create location - see nginx documentation for ways to do this using standard http authentication methods.